-Jessica Claire Haney is a freelance writer, editor, blogger, publisher, writing coach, consultant, wellness advocate and debut novelist.
+Jessica Claire Haney is a freelance writer, editor, and writing tutor/coach.
 She has two children and lives in Northern Virginia.

-Jessica’s work has appeared in The Washington Post, The Huffington Post, Scary Mommy, Mothering magazine and Mothering.com, Hip Mama magazine, literary magazines and anthologies.
+Jessica’s work has appeared in The Washington Post, The Huffington Post, Scary Mommy, Mothering magazine and Mothering.com, Hip Mama magazine and in literary magazines and anthologies.

 Her services Facebook page is Writing Tutor and Consultant.

-Jessica is the founder, editor and publisher of Mindful Healthy Life, an online lifestyle magazine and resource site for natural-minded families in Metro DC.
+Jessica is the founder, editor and publisher of Mindful Healthy Life, an online lifestyle magazine and resource site that served the natural-minded family community in Metro DC 2014-2022.

 Jessica is passionate about natural family living.
 She was the founder and was a longtime a co-leader of Holistic Moms Network chapter and is a volunteer with NoVA Outside, an alliance of environmental educators.
 Jessica volunteers in public schools on issues of health, environmental health, wellness, nutrition, mindfulness, movement, outdoor learning and school gardening.